if you would like to support my site hosting fees and help keep Haembase #FOAMed forever you can do so here!

 • Must be given in facilities with resus equipment – though SAEs <1 in 200,000

 • PREVENTT 2020 - approx 500 patients.
 1g ferrinject vs placebo for pre-op anaemia of any cause prior to major abdo surgery.
 Given median of 15 days prior to surgery.
 No difference found in any of the primary outcomes or pre-specified subgroups.
-Surprising finding. ?Given too close to surgery and peri-op inflammation preventing effective utilisation of the iron.
+Surprising finding. ?Given too close to surgery ?peri-op inflammation preventing effective utilisation of the iron ?Heterogenous patient group.

 • Recombinant variants of erythropoietin